 NYSCA Decentralization Funded Grants (for Chemung, Schuyler, Steuben, and Tioga counties in NY State)

-Applying to grants can often seem difficult, but we’ve put together the following documents to help make the process as simple as possible:
+Applying to grants can often be overwhelming, but we’ve put together the following to help make the process as simple as possible:

-Additionally, we've put together the following application creation and budget creation videos to help make the process as simple as possible (Best listening is through headphones or speakers on high):
+We’ve put together the following application creation video to help make the process as simple as possible (Best listening is through headphones or speakers on high):